MicrosoftDocs/customer-voice/fp-docs/customer-satisfaction-app.md

 ### Connect to Dynamics 365 Customer Service data

-If you choose to connect to Dynamics 365 Customer Service data, enter the URL associated with your Dynamics 365 Customer Service instance, and then select **Next**.
+If you choose to connect to Dynamics 365 Customer Service data, enter the URL associated with your Dynamics 365 Customer Service instance (for example, `http://contoso.crm.dynamics.com/`), and then select **Next**.
 If prompted, select **oAuth2** as the authentication method, select **Sign in**, and then enter your credentials.

 > [!NOTE]
 > We recommend that you have the latest version of Dynamics 365 Customer Service.